tomduck/pandoc-tablenos/README.md

     {@tbl:id}

-Curly braces around a reference are stripped from the output.
+Curly braces protect a reference and are stripped from the output.

 Demonstration: Processing [demo.md] with pandoc + pandoc-tablenos gives numbered tables and references in [pdf], [tex], [html], [epub], [docx] and other formats.